sonjashan/sha_gen/README.md

 The file clean.sh is optional.
 It removes all the output generated from running sha_gen.sh.

 The folder Outputs generated contains the output generated from running sha_gen.sh for about 10 days.
+See result_table.txt in the result_table folder for a summary of the results.